SarahAlzahranitcd/Thesis-Materials/Study-2-Usability/README.md

 ## Contents

 - `questionnaire/` - The survey instrument and the three scenario briefs distributed to participants.
 - `raw-data/` - Anonymised survey responses (`MetaSEMAP_Survey.csv`) and the annotation files produced by participants in both Named Graph and RDF-star formats.
+Note: The raw annotation files in the Named-graph and RDF-star folders were produced by the initial version of MetaSEMAP used during the study.
+In that version, optional fields left blank by the user were serialised as empty string literals (e.g. metag:mappingAssumptions "" ;).
+This behaviour was corrected in MetaSEMAP v2, in which unpopulated optional fields are omitted entirely and no triple is created for blank values.
+The empty string literals in these files reflect the tool state at the time of data collection and do not affect the validity of the usability evaluation findings.
 - `results/` - Processed data